Who are the decision makers?

 Ms. Moana Luamanuvae, Assistant Resident Representative – Operations

-Ms. Yvette Kerslake, Head of Environment & Climate Change Unit
+Ms. Yvette Kerslake, Assistant Resident Representative / Programme Manager - Environment & Climate Change Unit

 The Resident Representative is the most senior official for the MCO.
 The Resident Representative is ultimately accountable for the quality and sustainability of UNDP interventions in the four programming countries under the purview of the MCO and for also ensuring that the MCO is in full compliance with UNDP policies and procedures.